Emma Stone: Early life

-Emily Jean Stone was born on November 6, 1988, in Scottsdale, Arizona, to Jeffrey Charles Stone, the founder and CEO of a general-contracting company, and Krista Jean Stone (née Yeager), a homemaker.
-She lived on the grounds of the Camelback Inn resort from ages 12 to 15.
+Emily Jean Stone was born on November 6, 1988, in Scottsdale, Arizona, a suburb of Phoenix.
+Her father is Jeffrey Charles Stone, the founder and CEO of a general-contracting company, and her mother is Krista Jean Stone (née Yeager), a homemaker.
+Stone lived on the grounds of the Camelback Inn resort from ages 12 to 15.
 She has a younger brother, Spencer.
 Her paternal grandfather, Conrad Ostberg Sten, was from a Swedish family that anglicized their surname to "Stone".
 She also has German, English, Scottish, and Irish ancestry.
-She was raised Lutheran.
+Stone was raised Lutheran, but in a 2025 interview she expressed uncertainty about the existence of God.

+As an infant, Stone had baby colic and cried frequently.
+She consequently developed nodules and calluses on her vocal cords while she was a child, which caused her to develop a low, husky voice.
+Stone said she was "loud" and "bossy" while growing up.
+She was educated at Sequoya Elementary School and attended Cocopah Middle School for sixth grade.
+Stone did not like school, though she said that her controlling nature led her to get straight A's.
+She suffered anxiety as a child and experienced panic attacks starting at the age of seven.
+When the panic attacks were frequent, she isolated herself from other people.
+She underwent therapy, but said it was her participation in local plays that helped cure the attacks.